The 2017 Mobile Mask magazine is shaping up, and we are now accepting advertising for that issue.

 the Mask has everything you need!

-For more than 100 years now, Mobile, Alabama, has been known as the Mother of Mystics.
+For nearly 150 years now, Mobile, Alabama, has been known as the Mother of Mystics.

 Say what you will about who started Mardi Gras - Mobile or New Orleans - it's a fact that Mobilians started the first mystic society.
 Without those societies, there would be no Mardi Gras as we know it today.